 There are a lot of features that can be combined into a camping tent.
 If you are looking for a waterproof tent, you should pay more attention to how much protection it can offer you!
 Double-walled tents (the ones with rainfly) is preferable since it’s better at preventing water although it can hinder ventilation process.

-Yes, you should also consider your budget before jumping in any conclusion.
+Yes, you should also consider your budget before jumping to any conclusion.

 It’ll be easy if you are comfortable enough, but if you’re on a tight budget, try to leave out tents with features that you might not need.